Cazra/Pwnee2D/README.txt

 Q: Why is this game engine called "Pwnee"?
 A: I already named my Javascript + Canvas game engine "Jage", so I couldn't also name my Java game engine "Jage".
-And also, because pwnees are awesome.
+I also like to make the non-bronies cringe.

 Q: Is "Pwnee" an acronym for something?
 A: Not really, but I guess it could mean something like